-PLAN3114 Social Planning
+PLAN3114 Social Planning C4 F or SS

 Planning responsibilities in equalizing resources distribution.
 Discussion of consensual goal definition and achievement versus social engineering.
 Popular participation in planning: why, where and how.
 Methodology and aids to social planning.
 Policy formulation and case studies.
-The program is presented by and with practitioners in the field and includes role playing games and problem solving essay.
-If possible an involvement in an area project may be substituted for some of the program.
+Parts of the program may be presented by and with practitioners in the field and include role playing games and a problem solving essay.
+Involvement in an area project may be substituted for some of the program.

-PLAN3211 Residential Planning
+Residential Planning For SS